lammps/lammps/doc/src/Howto_output.rst

 (e.g. press, etotal, etc).
 Three additional kinds of keywords can also be specified (c_ID, f_ID, v_name), where a :doc:`compute <compute>` or :doc:`fix <fix>` or :doc:`variable <variable>` provides the value to be output.
-In each case, the compute, fix, or variable must generate global values for input to the :doc:`thermo_style custom <dump>` command.
+In each case, the compute, fix, or variable must generateglobal values for input to the :doc:`thermo_style custom <dump>` command.

 Note that thermodynamic output values can be "extensive" or